jpfleury/open-uri-context-menu/README.md

 ## Development

-Last version: 2.0 (2013-09-08)

 Git is used for revision control.
-[Repository can be browsed online or cloned.](https://gitorious.org/projets-divers/open-uri-context-menu)
+[Repository can be browsed online or cloned.](https://github.com/jpfleury/open-uri-context-menu)

 ## License

 Authors: Martin Szulecki <<opensuse@sukimashita.com>>, Jean-Philippe Fleury (<http://www.jpfleury.net/en/contact.php>)
 Copyright © 2007-2008 Martin Szulecki
-Copyright © 2011, 2013 Jean-Philippe Fleury
+Copyright © 2011 Jean-Philippe Fleury

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by